 What Is a Fatherless Daughter?

 A Fatherless Daughter is a female who grew up with an absent, unattached or unavailable father.
-This one key missing element in a female’s life can have real consequences on her as she becomes a woman.
-The impact of fatherlessness in a female’s life is critical when it comes to how she views herself, others and the world.
+This one key missing element in a female’s life can have many negative consequences in her life as she enters womanhood.
+The impact of fatherlessness on a female’s life is critical when it comes to how she views herself, others and the world.

 If he simply is not available and doesn’t provide for her needs, her self confidence becomes warped or non-existent.
 In addition, her portrait of a loving relationship or her image of provisions may become distorted or dysfunctional, and she may find herself – lacking and feeling unsafe and insecure.
 There begins the Making of a Fatherless Daughter.